Azure/azure-sdk-for-js/sdk/ai/ai-projects/review/ai-projects.api.md

     // Warning: (ae-forgotten-export) The symbol "UpdateFileSearchToolResourceOptionsOutput_2" needs to be exported by the entry point index.d.ts fileSearch?: UpdateFileSearchToolResourceOptionsOutput_2;
 }

+// Warning: (ae-forgotten-export) The symbol "UploadFileMediaTypesParam" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "UploadFileBodyParam" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type UploadFileOptionalParams = UploadFileMediaTypesParam & UploadFileBodyParam & PollingOptions & OperationOptions;

 // @public
 export interface VectorStoreAutoChunkingStrategyRequest extends VectorStoreChunkingStrategyRequestParent {